 You can also see from this definition that some two-dimensional shapes do not have any vertices.
 For example, circles and ovals are made from a single edge with no corners.
 Since there are no separate edges intersecting, these shapes have no vertices.
 A semi-circle also has no vertices, because the intersections on the semi-circle are between a curved line and a straight line, instead of two straight lines.

-Vertices of Three-Dimensional Shapes
+Vertices of 3D Shapes

-Vertices are also used to describe points in three-dimensional objects.
+Vertices are also used to describe points in three-dimensional shapes.
 Three-dimensional objects are composed of three different parts.
 Take a cube: each of its flat sides is called a face.
 Each line where two faces meet is called an edge.
 Each point where two or more edges meet is a vertex.
 A cube has six square faces, twelve straight edges, and eight vertices where three edges meet.
 In other words, each of the cube's corners is a vertex.
 As with two-dimensional objects, some three-dimensional objects – such as spheres – do not have any vertices because they do not have intersecting edges.

 Vertex of a Parabola